 Meanwhile, boil the four cups of potatoes until tender.
 And while those cook . . . saute the onions and veggie bacon in 1 tablespoon of olive oil.
 Set aside along with the green onions.

 Using a blender or food processor, grind the almonds.
 Add the nutritional yeast, broth, pepper, salt, garlic, and cayenne.
 Once the potatoes are done, drain and add them to the blender.
 Puree 1-2 minutes, or until completely smooth.
 (You can add the broth little by little in case you want it thicker).
 Transfer back to pan (that you used to boil the potatoes in) and heat over low to medium heat; stir often until heated through.
 Top each serving with some potatoes, veg bacon/onion mix and green onions.
+(Some chopped chives would also be great.)
 Enjoy!